 Be on the lookout for new opportunities that come your way, and think outside the booth and market box!

 If you’ve been struggling to see the kind of profit you want to see from your booth or vendor business, I encourage you to take at least one of the above action steps in the new year.

 It’s time for you to see more reward for your hard work!

 And if you want to super-charge your booth or vendor business, please consider joining me for my next Booth Seller Bootcamp 4-week Online Course.

-You can join the waiting list now, doors for Spring 2019 Bootcamp will open in Feburary.
+You can join the waiting list now, doors for Fall 2019 Bootcamp will open in September.
 Click here to learn more.

 I’ve also written several other posts about the business of running and booth business and painting furniture to sell: